aarongustafson/pwa-widgets/README.md

 A [`WidgetEvent`](#widget-related-events) is an object with the following properties:

-* `host` - This is the GUID for the host (and is used for internal bookkeeping, such as which host is requesting install/uninstall).
+* `host` - This is the GUID for the [Widget Host](#dfn-widget-host) (and is used for internal bookkeeping, such as which host is requesting install/uninstall).
-* `action` - This is the primary way you will disambiguate events.
+* `action` - This is the primary way to disambiguate events.
 The names of the events may be part of a standard lifecycle or app-specific, based on any [`WidgetAction` that has been defined](#Defining-a-WidgetAction).
 * `widget` - This is a reference to the Widget itself.
-As with Notifications, this object provides access to details about the Widget, most importantly its instance `id` and `tag`, which would be used to update the widget using `show()` or save its settings using `saveSettings()`.
+As with Notifications, this object provides access to details about the Widget, most importantly its instance `id` and `tag`, which are necessary to update the widget or save its settings.
 * `data` - This object comprises key/value pairs representing data sent from the [Widget Host](#dfn-widget-host) as part of the event.

 ```js